 Monetary policy works by raising and lowering interest rates.
 The Fed's policymaking body is the Federal Open Market Committee, or FOMC.
 In December 2008, when the recession's full force hit, the FOMC slashed its benchmark interest rate close to zero.
 It's been there since.
 Standard monetary policy guidelines tell us this rate should have gone deep into negative territory.
-But that's not possible.
+But that's not possible (see Rudebusch 2009 and Chung et al. 2012 for discussion of the effects of the zero bound on interest rate policy in the recession and Swanson and Williams 2012 for estimates of the effects of constrained monetary policy).